reuelk/pipeline/readme.md

 Pipeline also includes supplemental classes and a CMTime extension to help in the processing of FCPXML data.
 For example, you can easily convert a timing value that looks like "59983924/30000s" in the XML to "00:33:19,464" for easy display in an app.

+Pipeline currently works with FCPXML v1.6 files only.

 ## Key Features
 * Access an FCPXML document's resources, events, clips, and projects through simple object properties.
 * Create and modify resources, events, clips, and projects with included properties and methods.